Use of Blood Products in a Radiation Emergency

 - See additional references below.

-Principles of post-transfusion graft-versus-host disease (PT-GVHD) prevention in radiation event emergencies
+Principles of transfusion-associated graft-versus-host disease (TA-GVHD) prevention in radiation event emergencies

 - Avoid unnecessary transfusions.

-- Avoid transfusions from first-degree relatives whenever possible because it increases the risk of PT-GVHD.
+- Avoid transfusions from first-degree relatives whenever possible because it increases the risk of TA-GVHD.
 If no other option is available, this blood must be irradiated.

 - Transfusion of fresh blood, especially that stored for fewer than 3 days, should be avoided whenever possible, except for platelet concentrates.

-- If allogeneic blood transfusion cannot be avoided, prevention of PT-GVHD by irradiation should be considered, especially for fresh blood.
+- If allogeneic blood transfusion cannot be avoided, prevention of TA-GVHD by irradiation should be considered, especially for fresh blood.

 - If blood transfusion is urgently required, and irradiated blood cannot be obtained immediately, there should be no hesitation about transfusing unirradiated blood or blood components.